El Consejo de los Dioses

 El Consejo de los Dioses was written by Rizal when he was only nineteen years old, and reveals the humanistic education of the Philippines at the time and his answer to scholasticism.

 Summary

-The play exposes how an Asian teenager look unto the cultural elements of the Western humanistic tradition, overcoming not only its formalism, but at the same time laying the foundations for an effort toward self-knowledge.

 Depicting Olympian deities discussing Western literary standards, it becomes a reference text of literary criticism in the Philippines.
 Rizal further explores the true meaning of human desire for knowledge and designs the guidelines for a Filipino speculative thought.

 Awards

 The play won the first prize award in an 1880-1881 literary contest commemorating the death of Cervantes sponsored by the Liceo Artistico Literario de Manila.
 “Con el recuerdo del pasado entro en el porvenir” (“I enter the future remembering the past”), was Rizal's epigraph for the award.

 Translation

 In December 1900 this was translated to Tagalog.
 In 1961 it was edited with a prologue by Astrana Maria in El Cervantismo de heroe Filipino Rizal.
 Nick Joaquin translated the play in English.